eddieschoute/quasci.com/_drafts/2018-1-17-thinkqsim-Andrew.md

 One system that researchers have focused on recently is that of nitrogenase, the enzyme responsible for nitrogen-fixation in bacteria.
 While nitrogen is ubiquitous in nature - comprising 78% by volume of the air we breathe and featuring in each of the twenty amino acids that make up our proteins - most of the nitrogen on earth takes the form of inert dinitrogen gas.
 The nitrogenase enzyme can chemically activate nitrogen at standard temperature and pressure, thereby ``fixing'' it.

 The industrial analogue known as the Haber-Bosch process is used to fix nitrogen, specifically in the form of ammonia.
-The ammonia can be used to make fertilizer (and also nitro-based explosives, which, according to Nathan Wiebe, singlehandedly allowed Germany to keep fighting in WWI.)
+The ammonia can be used to make fertilizer (and also nitro-based explosives, which probably helped extend the duration of WWI by a few years.)
 The reaction consumes one nitrogen molecule and three hydrogen molecules to form two ammonia molecules:
 \begin{align}
 \text{N}_2 + 3 \text{H}_2 \rightarrow 2 \text{NH}_3 \quad (\Delta H^\circ = -45.8 \text{ kJ/mol})
 \end{align}